-- This makes it less sensitive to application conditions but amine blush can occur and the resin should not be used in cold moist conditions.
+- This makes it less sensitive to application conditions but as amine blush can occur, do not use the resin in cold moist conditions.

 - It is often poured into moulds or onto surfaces that have retaining sides e.g. river tables.

-- If glass, small stones or powder pigments ect are added they can make the resin thick enough to pour onto flat surfaces and not run.
-We have noticed that after adding pigments, a 15 minute wait causes the resin to thicken somewhat reducing its tendency to flow.
+- If glass, small stones or powder pigments etc. are added they can make the resin thick enough to pour onto flat surfaces and not run.
+We have noticed that after adding pigment powders, a 15 minute wait allows the resin to thicken somewhat reducing its tendency to flow.
 You can see pictures of resin art made this way on flat boards.

 - The low viscosity allows entrained air to rise up and escape easily.
 Torching is often not required and air is usually not a problem with this resin which is a big advantage.

 - Do not exceed this thickness in a single layer.
-Thicker layers may generate too much heat which can damage the resin or the mould.
+Thicker layers may generate too much heat during curing which can damage the resin or the mould

-- This resin is not ideal for very thin layers, use in layers over 3mm thick.
-Thinner layers take long to cure thus increasing the chance of amine blush.
+- This resin is not ideal for very thin layers, use in layers between 3-10mm thick.

 - The long pot life allows larger quantities to be mixed and used than with short pot life resins.
-Pot life can be expected to be around 5 hours but it decreases in warmer conditions and for larger quantities.
+Pot life can be expected to be around 5 hours (for 300g batch) but it decreases in warmer conditions and for larger quantities.

 - The relatively fast curing time has obvious benefits.
 Thin layers, however, cure much slower.

 - Cure time is dependent on layer thickness.
 Thicker layers get hotter and thus cure faster.
-Expect a cure time of around 24 hours for thicker layer of about 9mm.
-For thinner layers below 6mm thickness the cure time will be longer, up to 48 hours.
+Expect a cure time of around 24 hours for thicker layers of about 9mm.
+For thinner layers below 6mm thickness the cure time will be longer, 48 hours or more.

 - They resist moisture, solvents and dilute acids.